MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ### Install Dependencies

-To setup Libra Core, change to the `libra` directory and run the setup script to install the dependencies, as shown below:
+To setup MAPL Core, change to the `libra` directory and run the setup script to install the dependencies, as shown below:

 ```
 cd libra